SIddharth3791/Spring-ai-functions/README.md

 # Leveraging Spring AI Framework with OpenAI APIs and API-Ninja APIs

-This project demonstrates how to use the **Spring AI Framework** in combination with **OpenAI APIs** to build a robust weather information application.
+This project demonstrates how to use the **Spring AI Framework** in combination with **OpenAI APIs** to build a robust application.
 By incorporating a callback function approach, the application ensures more accurate and contextually rich responses from the OpenAI API.
 Additionally, for development purposes, the application integrates the **API-Ninja API** to fetch detailed response which is then used to enhance OpenAI's responses.

 ---